MattStrauss/swift-list/README.md

 # swift-list
-Shopping List Creator Project with Laravel and Vue.
+Shopping List Creator Project with Laravel 5.8 and Vue 2.
 Thoroughly tested with both Laravel Dusk and PHPUnit.